 I can definitely see the advantages of bouldering.
 I do not need to have a partner to climb.
 Bouldering also help increase upper body strength and improve on feet techniques as well.
 I noticed that my grip strength improved when I climbed top rope.

 The negative aspect is the stress on my joints.
 The harder the routes the more stress I put on my little old body.
-The routes are short so in order to challenge the climber the hand holds or feet positions can be awkward and require flexibility, strength and endurance from one move to the next.
+The routes are short so in order to challenge the climber the handholds or feet positions can be awkward and require flexibility, strength, and endurance from one move to the next.
 You can definitely pull a muscle or a tendon easily if you forget to stretch before you start.

 Grading Breakdown difficulties in a Climbing Gym

 Each gym has its own system on setting routes.
-Aiguille color coded their routes.
+Aiguille color-coded their routes.
 The starting point is at the first set of double tape at the bottom of the route.
 The ending point is the single tape or double tape at the top.
 You would climb the same color hold from the bottom to the top.

-V0 — It is almost like climbing up the steps where the hand holds are big and juggy and the feet holds are large and within reach.
+V0 — It is almost like climbing up the steps where the handholds are big and Juggy and the feet holds are large and within reach.
 There are 23 holds in the blue route.
 The blue route in the picture is a V0.

-V1 — The holds are still mostly juggy and the steps are becoming smaller and less straightforward as the steps for V0.
+V1 — The holds are still mostly Juggy and the steps are becoming smaller and less straightforward as the steps for V0.

-V2 — The hand holds are now smaller with sometimes crimpy, slopy, or pinchy holds.
+V2 — The handholds are now smaller with sometimes crimpy, slopy, or pinchy holds.
 It requires more thoughts of where to position your feet and hands in order to climb to the top of the route.
 Sometimes there is an incline being introduced to V2 routes.

 V3 — This rating definitely requires more power and strength on the grip.
 The positioning of the body and the feet are crucial to achieve efficiency.
-The hand and feet holds are smaller with less holds as the grades get harder.
+The hand and feet holds are smaller with fewer holds as the grades get harder.